Electrical Connector Guide: Types, Uses, Selection Tips, and Installation Basics

 Terminal BlockIndustrial wiringSecure wire connection

-Circular ConnectorIndustrial & automotiveDurable and sealed design
+Circular ConnectorIndustrial & automotiveDurable sealed design

-Coaxial ConnectorRF and communicationSignal integrity
+Coaxial ConnectorRF communicationSignal integrity

 Board-to-BoardPCB connectionsCompact and efficient

-• Strip the insulation from the wire
+• Strip insulation from the wire

 • Insert the wire into the connector

-• Test the connection using a multimeter
+• Test with a multimeter

 Frequently Asked Questions